On the CLT for rotations and BV functions: A central limit theorem and its application to rotations

-In general, for a step function, (\ref{hypoGamma0}) and therefore a lower bound for the variance $\|\varphi_n\|_2^2$ for many $n$'s are related to the Diophantine properties of its discontinuities with respect to $\alpha$.
-We discuss now the validity of (\ref{hypoGamma0}).
+In general, for a step function, Condition (\ref{hypoGamma0}) (and therefore a lower bound for the variance $\|\varphi_n\|_2^2$ for a large set of integers $n$) is related to the Diophantine properties of its discontinuities with respect to $\alpha$.
+We discuss now this point.